-Server Location and its Influence on SEO
+Server Location and SEO: How its Influence your website

 Have you ever wondered why some websites load faster and some take an infinite amount of time?
-Well, the answer is simple, it all depends on the web hosting provider, the size of the images uploaded on the website, other media files if any, and the server location.
+Well, the answer is simple, it all depends on the web hosting provider, the size of the images uploaded on the website, other media files if any, and the server location and seo.
 The next few questions that come to mind are: What is server location?
 How does it affect the website performance?
 How can it ensure productivity?

 Before we delve further into the topic, let us take a quick look at what is server location and does server location affect SEO.